-The issues of the new campus and Tomsk as a university city come up in conversations among policy makers, as well as in social media communication and chats with friends and relatives.
-All Tomsk residents worry about the future of the city that has to go through some serious chances to become more competitive as a research and educational center on both local and global scales.
+The issues of the new campus and Tomsk as a college town come up in conversations among policy makers, as well as in social media communication and chats with friends and relatives.
+All Tomsk residents worry about the future of the town that has to go through some serious changes to become more competitive as a research and educational center on both local and global scales.
 The basic possible success factor is the participation of the local universities in the major federal project “The Export of Education”.
 It is aimed at tripling the number of international students by 2025, comparing to 2017, and quintupling the amount of money our country gets from the export of education.

-According to the concepts by globally recognized urbanists, such as Jane Jacobs and Richard Florida, this “something” is the urban creativity.
+According to the concepts by globally recognized urbanists, such as Jane Jacobs and Richard Florida whom I mentioned in my previous posts, this “something” is the urban creativity.
 Up until recently, it used to be thought that the era of high technologies makes locations less important.
 In reality, as it is pointed out by Florida, the opposite trends take place: places have the key organizing factor nowadays.
 A geographic location, not a corporation, is an organizational matrix that brings together people and work places.
-The location determines, where business starts and develops, which changes the conditions of competition for cities.
+A location determines, where business starts and develops, which changes the conditions of competition for cities.
 Jacobs believes that in order to prosper, cities need not only good business climate, but good “human climate” as well.
 Today, cities look toward becoming not only technological centers, but developed creative communities too.
-Creative city is not necessarily a big metropolis.
+A creative city is not necessarily a big metropolis.
 It is well known, that at some point in her life Jacobs moved to Canada because New York became too boring for her.

 Pine and Gilmore argue that experience is more than just a psychological phenomenon.
 Along with money, products, and services, it is the fourth economic good that is as different from services, as services are different from goods.
 People need bright images, feelings, and emotions, and they are ready to go far and pay a lot for them.
 Pine and Gilmore point out that the modern economy brings goods and services together with experience as close as never before.
 In other words, people buy goods and services in order to get particular experience.
 If their experience is positive, they are ready to buy more and more, sharing their experience with other people in social media.
 People will always go to places where they are offered more unforgettable experience.